noorul/tfchefint/README.md

 While `hooks.jar` is not officially supported by CollabNet, some directions on its design can be found on CollabNet's blog: http://blogs.collab.net/teamforge/custom-workflow-in-teamforge-a-guide-to-iaf-event-handlers

+A version of `hooks.jar` that supports passing flex field data as environment variables is included.
+It was retrieved from here: http://forums.open.collab.net/ds/viewMessage.do?dsForumId=738&dsMessageId=486169

 sudoers
 -------